rfsyhb/nextlearn-dashboard/README.md

 ## Chapter 11: Adding Search and Pagination
 - Learn how to use the Next.js APIs: useSearchParams, usePathname, and useRouter
 - Implement search and pagination using URL search params

+## Chapter 12: Mutating Data
+- What React Server Actions are and how to use them to mutate data
+- How to work with forms and Server Components
+- Best practices for working with the native `formData` object, including type validation
+- How to revalidate the client cache using the `revalidatePath` API
+- How to create dynamic route segments with specific IDs